silentdiverchris/Archivist/README.md

 When files are encrypted it sets the last write time to that of the source file, and uses the last write times to determine which file is most recent.

-When Archivist runs it will encrypt any files that are not of the fom '\*.aes' if the unencrypted version has a later write time.
-It will optionally delete the unencrypted version if an encrypted version exists once it is sure the encryption happened successfully, depending on configuration setting DeleteArchiveAfterEncryption.
+When Archivist runs it will encrypt any files in secure directories that are not of the form '\*.aes' if the unencrypted version has a later write time.

+It will then optionally delete the unencrypted version if an encrypted version exists once it is sure the encryption happened successfully, configuration setting DeleteArchiveAfterEncryption controls whether it deletes of the unencrypted files.

+This setting defaults to false, which isn't the recommended value but works on the basis of "Don't delete stuff unless specifically told to" and allows a new user to verify that it's working how it should before trusting it.

-If it finds an unencrypted file with a write time the same as, or earlier than the encrypted version it will assume the file was manually unencrypted to view it, and just delete the file, retaining the encrypted one.
-To restate the previous paragraph, if the unencrypted file has a later last write time it will re-encrypt it, overwriting the previous encryption.
+If DeleteArchiveAfterEncryption is set to true, and it finds an unencrypted file with a write time the same as, or earlier than the encrypted version it will assume the file was manually unencrypted to view it, and just delete the file, retaining the encrypted one.

+If the unencrypted file has a later last write time it will re-encrypt it, overwriting the previous encryption.

-The is done in the first step, so the files zipped up in the next step are safe from prying eyes and the files at rest on your local folder are secured again.
+The is done in the first step of the archive process, so the files zipped up in the next step are encrypted before being zipped up and copied elsewhere

 To nominate secure directories, add them to the GlobalSecureDirectories or SecureDirectories list in the configuration file, see the [configuration file](#ConfigurationFile) section for details.